splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/collector-kubernetes-intro.rst

     <h2>Upgrade, uninstall and troubleshoot<a name="k8s-ts" class="headerlink" href="#k8s-ts" title="Permalink to this headline">¶</a></h2>
   </embed>

-To upgrade or uninstall, see:
+To upgrade or uninstall the Collector see:

 * :ref:`otel-kubernetes-upgrade`
 * :ref:`otel-kubernetes-uninstall`